 Adding Amendments to Improve Your Soil Structure

-Adding amendments to improve your soil structure is an important task for any gardener.
+Adding amendments to improve soil structure is an important task for any gardener.
 Not only does it help to create the ideal environment for plants to grow, but it also helps to prevent nutrient and water loss.
 Fortunately, there are several amendments you can add that will help improve your soil’s structure and health.

 One of the best amendments you can use is compost.
 Compost contains beneficial microorganisms that help convert organic matter into nutrients and increase water retention in the soil.